 Information is available on this website on current ICMI Studies as well as on past ICMI Studies.

-The ICMI Study Guidelines can be found here.
+More information on the ICMI Study Guideline can be found here.